By Eddie Ponce - Compliance and Crypto Industry Expert

 The next piece of the puzzle is education about KYC, crypto and financial crime.
 For example, less tech-savvy individuals might not understand how or why a platform can send them ads for the exact shoes they wanted.
 For those who weren’t raised with smartphones or the internet, this sort of functionality may seem magical.
 Also, blockchain and cryptocurrencies as a whole have suffered a great deal of incorrect perceptions which go from being the funding source of all illicit activity to customers effectively being “cloaked” to ensure identities were hidden from all.
 As a result, when people are afraid or simply don’t understand technology, they’re less likely to use it to their benefit.

-The global pandemic has shown us that non face to face transactions are a new normal (that all industries must contend with to some degree) and digital KYC processes are only becoming more and more commonplace as fraud evolves and smartphones become a key dependency to our day to day transactions.
-The adoption of digital KYC protocols could have stemmed the unemployment fraud that skyrocketed during the last two years and the same can be said for the rise in health insurance fraud.
+The global pandemic has shown us that non face to face transactions are a new normal (that all industries must contend with to some degree) and digital KYC in crypto processes are only becoming more and more commonplace as fraud evolves and smartphones become a key dependency to our day to day transactions.
+The adoption of digital KYC requirements and protocols could have stemmed the unemployment fraud that skyrocketed during the last two years and the same can be said for the rise in health insurance fraud.
 With crypto, as more interest blossoms, so too will the fraud that goes with it.
 In all these cases, compliance with KYC regulations will go a long way toward preventing fraud.

 So, each time someone takes a selfie or uses their thumbprint to access digital tools, it becomes a little bit easier to see how we can extend effective KYC verification even beyond the realm of financial transactions and cryptocurrency exchanges.
 With the increasing improvement in technology, even the anecdotal statement that multi-factor authentication or other KYC protocols “create unnecessary friction to the user experience” will soon disappear.